Terms and Conditions for Vendors

 19. INDEMNITY AND INSURANCE.

-Seller shall indemnify CDI against all damage or injury to any person or to any property (including the goods themselves) and against all actions, suits, claims, demands, costs, charges or expenses arising out of the Products supplied by Seller.
+Seller shall fully defend, indemnify, and hold CDI and the CDI Indemnitees harmless from and against any and all damage or injury to any person or to any property (including the goods themselves) and against all actions, suits, claims, demands, costs, penalties, interest, settlements, judgments, charges or expenses arising out of the Products supplied by Seller.
 Seller shall maintain the following kinds of insurance with the minimum limits described below:

 a.
 Commercial General Liability Insurance with a minimum Limit of Liability of $1,000,000 each occurrence, $1,000,000 Products/Completed Operations Aggregate Limit and $5,000,000 General Aggregate Limit.